-7 Full-Time Faculty Members, appointed for 3 year staggered terms 5 to 8 Student Members, to be elected from the following divisions:
+7 Full-Time Faculty Members, appointed for 3 year staggered terms 5 to 8 Student Members, to be elected from the following cohorts:

 - 2L Day

 - 2L Dual

 - 3L Day

-- 3L and 3L+ Evening

 - 3L Dual

 Elections will be overseen by the Associate Dean for Student Affairs, in consultation with the Student Bar Association.
-Students will be elected in the Winter term, and their term shall run from May 15 to May 14.
+Students will be elected in the Fall term, and their term shall run from the second Friday of the Fall Term to the second Friday of the subsequent Fall Term, with the exception of graduating students, whose them shall end upon their graduation.

-In order to be eligible for membership on the Honor Council, students must be in good academic standing, may not have been found responsible for a prior honor code violation, and must attend a mandatory training once elected.
+In order to be eligible for membership on the Honor Council, students must be in good academic standing, may not have been found responsible for a prior Honor Code violation, and must attend a mandatory training once elected.

-The Dean shall appoint one faculty member of the council to serve as the faculty Chair.
+The Dean shall appoint one faculty member of the council to serve as the Faculty Chair.